 Here you’ll find a small parking area, a drop toilet, and a trail register.
 This is actually where you would begin hiking to the famous Wave rock formation.
 But you’ll need a permit to go there and they are incredibly difficult to come by.
 Read more about The Wave permit process.

-For a day hike in Buckskin Gulch all you’ll need to do it jot your name in the trail registry, pay the day use fee of $6 per person (be sure to bring cash and exact change), and take off down the Wire Pass trail.
+For a day hike in Buckskin Gulch, all you’ll need to do is jot your name in the trail registry, pay the day-use fee of $6 per person (be sure to bring cash and exact change), and take off down the Wire Pass trail.

 You’ll hike about a mile through the dry riverbed before descending into the slot canyon of wire pass.
 Follow this down until it opens up into Buckskin Gulch proper.
 From there just hang a right and head down Buckskin Gulch as far as your heart desires.
 The canyon just gets deeper and more dramatic the farther you go!

-In the far South Eastern corner of Oregon you’ll find an expansive dry lake bed set in the shadows of the Steens Mountain.
-This the Alvord Desert – a veritable playground for anyone who enjoys mobbing around in their 4×4, soaking in hot springs, and gazing up at the stars with virtually zero light pollution.
+In the far South-Eastern corner of Oregon, you’ll find an expansive dry lake bed set in the shadows of the Steens Mountain.
+This is the Alvord Desert – a veritable playground for anyone who enjoys mobbing around in their 4×4, soaking in hot springs, and gazing up at the stars with virtually zero light pollution.

 The Alvord Desert is out there.
 WAY out there.
 It can be reached via the Fields-Denio Road (East Steens Road) from either the north (from Burns) or the south (from Fields).
 From the north, drive ~41 miles south on the dirt Fields-Denio Road from Highway 78.
 From the south, drive 23 miles north (12 miles of which are paved).
 Find an easy-ish route to drive right out onto the playa.